 One of the highlights of the MQ summer is the Frameout digital film festival, with open-air screenings of a mix of films that seem to mirror the eclectic artistic surroundings: national & international movies, shorts, documentaries, science fiction, video art, action films, past classics, experimental films…anything’s possible.

 Side events often support a showing.
 So, for example, you might find an introductory discussion of the film, genre or topic precedes the actual screening.

 2020 Frameout highlights

-It’s too early for the summer 2020 programme, which will eventually appear at the festival website.
+The summer 2020 programme will shortly appear at the festival website.
 Until then, here’s a look back at the 2019 Frameout films that looked like they were in English or with English subtitles (there may have been others, too):

 - Talking about Trees (July 12): 2019 documentary about four elderly Sudanese cineastes that tackles film, art and politics

 - Tumbbad (July 26): 2018 Indian period horror that won the cinematography, production design and sound design categories at the 2019 Filmfare Awards